rodolfodpk/go-crablet/docs/performance-comparison.md

 2. **Consider web-app** for read operations with moderate throughput requirements
 3. **Implement connection pooling** similar to the Go library for web-app deployments
 4. **Use batch operations** when possible to reduce HTTP overhead
-5. **Focus further optimization on database and DCB logic, as HTTP/JSON optimizations now yield diminishing returns.**
+5. **Focus further optimization on database and DCB logic, as HTTP/JSON optimizations now yield diminishing returns**
+6. **Choose concurrency control based on needs**:
+   - **Advisory Locks**: For resource-level consistency (fastest, lowest memory)
+   - **DCB**: For business rule validation (good performance, explicit conditions)
+   - **Mixed Approach**: When both resource serialization and business validation are needed

 ### For Development and Testing
 1. **Web-app is suitable** for development, testing, and low-throughput scenarios